 The fur free movement has made remarkable progress in recent decades.
 Over 1,500 fashion labels, including Prada, H&M, Gucci and Adidas, for example, have committed to being fur-free as part of the international Fur Free Retailer Program and major cities and fashion events taking a stand against fur.

-In the EU, Austria, Belgium, the Netherlands, Luxembourg, Slovenia, the Czech Republic, Slovakia, Croatia and Estonia have already banned fur farming; outside the EU, the United Kingdom, Norway, Serbia, the Republic of Macedonia, Bosnia and Herzegovina and Japan have also banned fur production.
+In the EU, Austria, Belgium, France, Ireland, Italy, the Netherlands, Luxembourg, Slovenia, the Czech Republic, Slovakia, Croatia and Estonia have already banned fur farming; outside the EU, the United Kingdom, Norway, Serbia, the Republic of Macedonia, Bosnia and Herzegovina and Japan have also banned fur production.
 In other countries, legislative proposals to ban fur farming are currently being considered or have already been announced.
 In Germany and Switzerland, the husbandry requirements are so high that fur farming would be unprofitable.
 In 2021, Israel became the first country in the world to ban the fur trade.
 Previously, the US state of California had already enacted such a ban, as well as several other US cities.
 Read more on global fur bans.

 FOUR PAWS was born out of a determination to end fur farming – and this determination has only grown.
 We continue to support the highly successful Fur Free Retailer programme and, through our Wear it Kind programme, we are building a global movement of people, brands and designers committed to ensuring that no animal suffers in the name of fashion.